A licence to transport authorises you to possess and transport explosives and/or security sensitive dangerous substances.

 - have a legitimate reason for transporting security sensitive dangerous substances

 - have made adequate arrangements for the safe and secure handling and storage of explosives and/or security sensitive dangerous substances.

 First complete the application to transport explosives.

 Then take the completed application form to an Australia Post office along with:

-- a security clearance application form (if your internet browser won't open this form print out this static version) or your current security clearance (or UHL)
+- a security clearance application form or your current security clearance (or UHL)

 - a completed criminal history check form if you do not hold a current security clearance (or UHL)

 - 100 points of ID (originals only)